puppetlabs/puppetlabs-postgresql/README.md

 Default value: the default user for the module, usually `postgres`.

 ##### `dialect`
-In vanilla postgres, uses has_*_privilege functions for UNLESS evaluation.
+In vanilla postgres, uses privilege functions for UNLESS evaluation.
 In Redshift, custom functions are used instead when a group is provided (as these functions do not support groups).

 Default value: inherit from server settings.